Magnesium Supplements: Complete Guide to Every Form, Goal, and Top Pick

 Anxiety and Stress Relief

-Magnesium plays a direct role in HPA axis regulation and GABA receptor function — the same neurotransmitter pathway targeted by anti-anxiety medications.
+Magnesium plays a role in HPA axis regulation and GABA-related relaxation and stress physiology.
 Deficiency is strongly associated with elevated cortisol and heightened stress reactivity.
 Magnesium glycinate is the top choice here: it’s chelated to glycine (itself a calming amino acid) and is exceptionally gentle on the digestive system.

 Go deeper: Best Magnesium Supplement for Anxiety and Sleep 2026 — our full review with G6 composite scores and head-to-head product comparisons.